Book 1: A Drummer in Red

 There’s rioting in England, revolution in Ireland, battles in Belgium, perfidy on the Atlantic.

 So, perhaps, they need to find their way back home to America.
 But what do they discover there?
 Epidemic in Philadelphia, Indian wars on the frontier, politics and party hatreds in government chambers and on the streets, lies and libels in newspapers, broadsheets, and pamphlets.

 Is there peace anywhere?
 Is there any place of stability where a young man can settle into his profession, get married and raise a family, in the expectation of peace and prosperity?

 Is it reasonable for Lewis to become a diplomat?
 Does diplomacy work?

 Can Crispin, in good conscience, remain a journalist and artist?

 Will Gilly be able to sustain a new French restaurant in the face of rampant popular opposition to the French following the XYZ Affair and the devolution of the French Revolution?

-It’s a new century and every prospect is open to the new United States.
+It’s the first decade of life for the new nation and every prospect is open to the newly United States.
 Or is it?
-Will the nation founder on the rocks of civil unrest and confusion, or will Americans be able to keep the republic?
+Will the nation founder on the rocks of civil unrest and confusion, or will Americans be able to keep the democracy so hardly won?